28 Mar 10 Things to do in Kilifi

 1. Explore the town of Kilifi

 Check out the local shops, buy some fresh fruits and vegetables and eat out in a local restaurant.
-Kilifi isn´t that big but fun to explore.
+Since Kilifi isn´t that big you can´t get lost and it is fun to explore.

 2. Visit Vuma Cliffs

-Vuma Cliffs is about an 30 minutes drive from Kilifi.
+Vuma Cliffs is about a 30-minutes drive from Kilifi.
 It is a spectacular scenery of huge waves crashing against wild rough cliffs.
 The best way of going there is by Tuc Tuc.
-My advise: rent a Tuc Tuc driver for the day and combine the visit with a tour through Takaungu, a village where you can experience real Swahili culture.
+My advice: rent a Tuc Tuc driver for the day and combine the visit with a tour through Takaungu, a village where you can experience real Swahili culture (read more about Takaungu under my bullet 8).

+The Kilifi Creek is famous for its Bioluminescence Planktons.
 The planktons are tiny single-cell organisms that create a very unusual and beautiful virtual display that can only be found in a few places in the world.
+In order to see the Bioluminescence you have to go to the beach at night.
+Take a swim along the shores and you will witness this beautiful show.
+The water literally starts to glow.
+It is a beautiful natural phenomenon.
 Unfortunately, it’s really tough to capture it with a camera unless you are a professional photographer.

 4. Chill and sunbath at the endless Bofa Beach

 Imagine a white, sandy beach, stretching for kilometres – welcome to Bofa Beach.
+I got there by motorbike and had the beach all to myself.
 Besides chilling on the most stunning beach of Kilifi, don´t miss out on doing some water sport @ 3 Degree South.

 5. Do some yoga and pilates at ´The Creek Club´